 During 1900 the Lifeboat was kept on a mooring behind the railway station due to the Slipway constantly silting up.
-Then in 1901 the Lifeboat house was relocated 80yards to the east of the Lower Lighthouse at a cost of £480.
+Then in 1901 the Lifeboat house was dismantled and rebuilt in a new location 80yards to the east of the Lower Lighthouse at a cost of £480.
 The Slipway was also altered to a new gradient of 1 in 6 and the recovery winch was replaced with a more modern electric winch.

 In 1930 R.N.L.B Maude Pickup was withdrawn from service and the station was closed, during the period of station being closed the Slipway was altered again for the arrival of the Motor Lifeboat R.N.L.B Sir Fitzroy Clayton.
 This time the slip was widened to a 6ft 9inch wide bilge keel runner.
 A Fuel bunker was also built outside the Lifeboat House.

 In 1966 an additional small building added next to the Lifeboat house to for the new Inshore rescue boat and tractor.